TheTrueHonker/TCP-Chat/README.md

 A simple server based TCP-Chat

 # Downlaod
-You can download the latest verson of the chat [here](https://github.com/TheTrueHonker/TCP-Chat/releases).
+You can download the latest version of the chat [here](https://github.com/TheTrueHonker/TCP-Chat/releases).